vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 - Notification and alerting mechanisms are set up to inform relevant teams or individuals about pipeline status and critical incidents.
 Grafana can be configured to send alerts based on predefined thresholds.

-# Q: complete CI/CD pipeline without using jenkins ? or
+# Q: complete CI/CD pipeline for java application without using jenkins ? or
-**What is the workflow for deploying an application to multiple environments (SIT, UAT, Perf, and Prod) without utilizing Jenkins, using a manual process?
+**What is the workflow for deploying an JAVA application to multiple environments (SIT, UAT, Perf, and Prod) without utilizing Jenkins, using a manual process?
 Can you describe how popular DevOps tools such as Git, Maven, Docker, Kubernetes, Artifactory, Helm, Prometheus/Grafana/Loki, Blue-Green Deployment works**

 **Step 1: Version Control with Git:**
 Set up a Git repository to manage your application code.
 Initialize the repository: